SIsilicon/WorldEdit-BE-Docs/docs/usage/clipboard.md

 - `-s` will set your selection to the area you are pasting into.
 - `-n` will set your selection like `-s` does, but will not actually paste anything.
 This can be useful to check where your clipboard will end up before actually pasting.
 - `-o` will paste the clipboard back to its original origin, as explained above.
 This will disregard the entire “relative positions”.

-Also like cut and copy, paste also has a corresponding item button (:wedit-paste:).